BsNoSi/Yellow-Extension-dload/README.md

 ---
 title:
 …
-dload: yes  ← value does not matter, the entry as such is required …
+dload: …  ← value does not matter, the entry as such is required …
 ---
 ```

-### Restrictions
+## Restrictions

 - This solution supports ony one `dload` entry per page.
 - A `dload` in a defered loaded page creates only the `note`.